 Even so, there are times when, as it says in the Green Cross Code, we can STOP, LOOK and LISTEN, rather than act hastily.

-There is an experiment to help us look at some prior steps such as judging the situation and – before that – thinking enough to identify our options and make a judgement.
+There is an experiment to help us judge the situation and – before that – thinking in order to identify our options before making a judgement.

 Use the worksheet below, with one example already in place.

 Record information about a disturbing event.

 Include a date and time and the Distress Rating or SUD created by the event.